How to get Messenger app for Mac and Windows

 Once you launch the app for the first time it'll ask you to sign in, at which point you can either 'Log in with Facebook' or use your email or phone number.

-At this point, you'll be taken back to the desktop app, where you might have to wait a few seconds for your conversations and all the data within them to load up as it downloads it all.
+At this point, you'll be taken back to the desktop app, where you might have to wait a few seconds for your conversations to load up as it downloads the data.

 What can it do?